When Should You Take Your Child to the Orthodontist?

 Why is early screening and treatment important?

 Early care is vital to your child’s jaw bone and tooth development because as their jaw develops it fuses making it harder to shift teeth.
-During the younger years, the first molars start to erupt allowing the orthodontist to properly evaluate them for bite, back bite, and tooth relationship to other teeth.
+During the younger years, the first molars start to erupt allowing the best orthodontist to properly evaluate them for bite, back bite, and tooth relationship to other teeth.
 By performing early screenings, their practitioner can discover minor problems and prevent them from developing into complicated issues that require intensive treatment.
 If care is not necessitated at this time, their orthodontist may monitor the development progress.

 Why is earlier better than later?